You Prepare A Table

 1) Prayer and daily focus to draw close to Abba Father.
 Yeshua (Jesus) says no man can “come to Him unless the Father draws them” (John 6:44).
 We are 100% dependent on Him for His guidance and “preparing a table”.

-3) Greek Old & New Testament texts offer a plethora of Hebrew and Aramaic transliterations; such as, Abba, amen, Eli, Gehenna, hosanna, qorban, mammon, kum, pascha, rabbi, sabbath, satan, shechar, talitha, etc.; as well as references and quotes to the Septuagint (Greek translation of the Old Testament), which often provide “word for word” translations from Hebrew.
+3) Old & New Testament Greek texts offer a plethora of Hebrew and Aramaic transliterations; such as, Abba, amen, Eli, Gehenna, hosanna, qorban, mammon, kum, pascha, rabbi, sabbath, satan, shechar, talitha, etc.; Greek translations of the Old Testament offer “word for word” translations from Hebrew with which to track methodology and understand the mindset of Greek translators.

 4) Dead Sea Scrolls and Hebrew/Aramaic inscriptions in Israel bridge ancient Jewish with modern Christian terms and definitions as well as some vitally important halakhic (traditional) expressions used within the New Testament.